Union to Vote on Authorizing Atlantic City Casino Strike

-Atlantic City's main casino workers union will vote Wednesday on whether to authorize a strike against the city's casinos, with whom they have yet to reach new contract agreements.
+Workers at Atlantic City's nine casinos will vote Wednesday on whether to authorize a strike against the gambling halls, with whom they have not reached new contracts.

-Local 54 of the Unite Here union says its members will decide whether union leadership can call a strike against any or all of the nine casinos.
-Contracts with the casinos expired nearly two weeks ago, and talks have yet to produce a new agreement.
+The daylong vote by members of Local 54 of the Unite Here union is likely to ratchet up pressure on the casinos to reach new pacts with the union, particularly with the crucial July 4 holiday weekend approaching.

-“We’ve been saying for some time now that casino workers need a real raise," union president Bob McDevitt said.
-"We’re two weeks past our contract expiration, and we’ll continue to try to get there with the companies, but we’re taking a vote this week to put in the hands of the negotiating committee the power to call a strike, if necessary.”
+Contracts expired over two weeks ago and talks have yet to reach a new deal.

 A “yes” vote will not result in an immediate strike.
 It simply gives the union’s negotiating committee, comprised of workers from all nine casinos, the power to call a strike if and when they see fit.